Which Primal Raw Frozen Recipes Get

-Next, this recipe includes coconut oil.
-Depending upon the quality of the raw material, coconut oil is rich in medium chain fatty acids.
+Next, this recipe includes coconut oil, a natural oil rich in medium-chain fatty acids.

-And lastly, although we find no mention of added vitamins or minerals on the ingredients list, we’re reassured to find a detailed list of naturally present nutrients on the company’s website.
-3
+And lastly, with the exception of Vitamin E, we find no mention of added vitamins or minerals on the ingredients list.
+However, we’re reassured to find a detailed list of naturally present nutrients on the company’s website.

 Since this recipe contains a number of organic ingredients, we feel compelled to grant this line a more favorable status as we consider its final rating.